-A complete estimate of fees that will be assessed and charged during the permitting process can be provided upon request.
-Please utilize the Fee Estimate Request Form to obtain a fee estimate for your project, or review the Development Impact Fee Summary to complete a feasibility study on your own.
-Fee estimates are provided based on the information provided on the estimate form; final fees are based on approved civil and construction drawings, and are those fee in effect at the time of permit issuance.
+Please review the Development Impact Fee Summary to complete a feasibility study on your own.
+Final fees are based on approved civil and construction drawings and are those fee in effect at the time of permit issuance.

 A financial guarantee will be requested for any work in the public right-of-way (ROW) or for any public infrastructure during development construction based on the schedule of public improvements from the development agreement or similar estimating documentation for the improvements.
 Brighton will accept a cash escrow deposit, or any of the forms listed below, depending on the type of surety required.

 Please see the template documents below for the minimum language accepted by Brighton for financial security of public improvements.

 - Letter of Credit Template - or Subdivision Bond Template may be used when the developer of record is securing the public improvements and development or other legal agreement exists between the developer and the city.

 - ROW Permit Bond Template - or ESC Permit Bond Template may be used when a contractor is securing the public improvements and/or no agreement exists.
 This form shall be used to protect the public right-of-way or ground stabilization.